 In addition to limits on overall CO_2 emissions, Criterion 2 also sets limits on the worst acceptable standards for both elements of the building fabric, and services.
-Limits on the insulation values for the Building fabric are given in ADL2A Table 4:
+Limits on the insulation values for the Building fabric are given in ADL2A Table 3 (note that these figures are now statutory guidance as stated in ADL2A para 1.4 Note):

-AD L2A Table 4 Limiting fabric parameters
+AD L2A Table 3 Limiting fabric parameters

 Roof 0.25 W/m2.K

 Wall 0.35 W/m2.K

 Floor 0.25 W/m2.K

 Windows, roof windows, rooflights, curtain walling and pedestrian doors 2.2 W/m2.K

-Note that the limit of $2.2W/m^2K$ for rooflights is:
+Note that the limit of 2.2W/m2K for rooflights is:

 - the limiting U-value for windows and rooflights assumes the glazing has been assessed in the vertical position, even though rooflights are usually used horizontally.
-If a rooflight is assessed horizontally the limit should be increased by 0.3 W/m2K (see AD L2A para 4.32 and BR443 section 11.1) so the limiting value is 2.5 W/m2K when manufacturers quote rooflight performance horizontally, as they are used. - based on the developed area of the rooflight, not the area of the roof aperture, which is defined in NARM Guidance Note NTD2
+If a rooflight is assessed horizontally the limit should be increased by 0.3 W/m2K (see AD L2A para 4.32 and BR443 section 11.1) so the limiting value is 2.5 W/m2K when manufacturers quote rooflight performance horizontally, as they are used. - based on the developed area of the rooflight, not the area of the roof aperture, which is defined in NARM Guidance Note NTD2 (2010)

 The above table defines the worst acceptable performance for each element of the building; it should be noted that the Notional Building as detailed under Criterion 1 above are significantly higher performance, and if an actual building only complies with the worst acceptable values for building fabric and services, then it will be considerably poorer performance than the Notional Building and will fail Criterion 1.
 Specifiers may therefore opt to specify rooflights with an improved U-value to match or exceed the U-values used in the Notional Building as one way of meeting Criterion 1.
+See ADL2A Table 5, as summarised on page 7.